spark-mv/cdn/CORS.md

 ### If you use Microsoft IIS V6.x

-* Go to the properties dialog box
+* Go to the properties dialog box.
-* Click on the "HTTP Headers" tab
+* Click on the "HTTP Headers" tab.
 * Under "Customer HTTP Headers" add the required headers.
-* Click OK
+* Click OK.